meggra7/udacity-react-native-project/README.md

 #### Acceptance criteria

-- Adding a new customer via the add customer screen should record the new customer data so that it is visible in Redux.
+- Adding a new customer via the add customer screen should record the new customer data so that it is visible in Redux
 - Form fields should include basic validation (not empty, trim whitespace)

+### Set up AsyncStorage

+#### Description

+Set up the framework for the async data store.

+#### Acceptance criteria

+- Install and set up framework for AsyncStorage
+- Implement for customer model

 ### Implement customer list functionality